intel-analytics/BigDL-2.x/pyzoo/zoo/examples/qaranker/README.md

 ## Options
 * `--data_path` This option is __required__.
 The directory containing the corpus and relations.
 * `--embedding_file` This option is __required__.
 The file path to GloVe embeddings.
+* `--output_path` If specified, the trained model `knrm.model` and word dictionary file `word_index.txt` will be saved under this path.
+It can be either local or distributed file system path.
 * `--question_length` The sequence length of each question.
 Default is 10.
 * `--answer_length` The sequence length of each answer.
 Default is 40.
 * `--partition_num` The number of partitions to cut the datasets into.
 Default is 4.